orsonteodoro/oiledmachine-overlay/README.md

 ## Important stuff

-## Overlay bugs and fixes
+## Overlay bugs/fixes/news

-Overlay bugs and fixes are address with the `eselect news` command, a feature that I almost never use.
+Overlay bugs and fixes are addressed with the `eselect news` command, a feature that I almost never use.
 The overlay uses this system to post serious bugs that cannot be simply fixed though automated means but required manual intervention.
 You may find this manually and reading the full text by